weiawesome/gimy_clone_api/README.md

 ```
 ## The Function For Each Service
 ### [Service - Affair](./api_affair)
+1. Get the films by different query
 ### [Service - Media](./api_media)
+1. Get the playlist with specific film's episode
+2. Get the media including image, video and GIF.
 ### [Service - Upload](./api_upload)
+1. Create a film and upload its information
+2. Upload an advertisement
 ### [Service - Upload Worker](./api_upload_worker)
 ### [Service - Ad](./api_ad_service)
 ### [Service - Film](./api_film_service)